 - Provide adequate storage that is weatherproof and secure.
-Where not practical, ensure materials such as bricks etc. are stored off the ground to prevent contamination and that materials such as cement bags are protected from the rain. - Protect lightweight materials from wind. - Where scaffolding is used for material storage, confirm that it is suitable, adequate and review if a design is required.
+Where not practical, ensure materials such as bricks etc. are stored off the ground to prevent contamination and that materials such as cement bags are protected from the rain; - Protect lightweight materials from wind; - Where scaffolding is used for material storage, confirm that it is suitable, adequate and review if a design is required.

-- Bricks/blocks: - A maximum of 3 packs high, provided: - On a suitably prepared surface (concrete, tarmac or paved) - located at least 3m away from pedestrian routes - Otherwise not to be stacked more than 2 high. - On hardstanding; and - Always follow suppliers' storage instructions; and - Bricks and blocks must be delivered with adequate banding to maintain the integrity of the cube during unloading, transport around site and loading at height;
+- Keep waste covered to prevent it becoming wet; - Bricks/blocks: - A maximum of 3 packs high, provided: - o On a suitably prepared surface (concrete, tarmac or paved) - located at least 3m away from pedestrian routes - Otherwise not to be stacked more than 2 high; - On hardstanding; and - Always follow suppliers' storage instructions; and - Bricks and blocks must be delivered with adequate banding to maintain the integrity of the cube during unloading, transport around site and loading at height;